 - there is a deficiency or absence of one or more central digits of the hand +/- feet

-- characterised by a deep V- or U-shaped central bony defect
+- characterized by a deep V- or U-shaped central bony defect

 General differential considerations include